6r17/exorde-swarm-client/blades/monitor/README.md

         scraper started but no reveived data

     and 'spotter_host' in resolution.keys =>
-        scrapper and spotter and receiving
+        scrapper sends and spotter is receiving
 ```

 Also note that even tough scraper and spotter are receiving this might not mean